The Fantasticks: Early productions

-Original off-Broadway production
+Original off-Broadway

 The Fantasticks premiered at the Sullivan Street Playhouse, a small off-Broadway theatre in New York City's Greenwich Village, on May 3, 1960, with Jerry Orbach as El Gallo, Rita Gardner as Luisa, Kenneth Nelson as Matt, and librettist Tom Jones (under a pseudonym) as the Old Actor, among the cast members.
 The sparse set and semicircular stage created an intimate and immediate effect.
 The play is highly stylized and combines old-fashioned showmanship, classic musical theatre, commedia dell'arte and Noh theatrical traditions.
 The original production was directed by Word Baker and was produced on a very low budget.
 The producer spent $900 on the set and $541 on costumes, at a time when major Broadway shows would cost $250,000.
 The original set designer, costumer, prop master, and lighting designer was Ed Wittstein, who performed all four jobs for a total of only $480 plus $24.48 a week.
 The set was similar to that for Our Town; Wittstein designed a raised stationary platform anchored by six poles.
 It resembled a traveling players' wagon, like a pageant wagon.
 For a curtain, he hung various small false curtains across the platform at various times during the play.
 He also made a sun/moon out of cardboard.
 One side was painted bright yellow (the sun) and the other was black with a crescent of white (the moon).
 The sun/moon was hung from a nail in one of the poles and is referred to in the libretto.
 The orchestra consists of a piano and sometimes also a harp, with the harpist also sometimes playing some percussion instruments.

 The opening of The Fantasticks met with mixed reviews.
 Four years later, in The New York Times, Schmidt and Jones recalled that Noto had kept the show running despite the criticism.
 The musical was awarded the Tony Honors for Excellence in Theatre in 1991.

 The production closed on January 13, 2002, after 17,162 performances.
 It is the world's longest-running musical and the longest-running uninterrupted show of any kind in the United States.
 Other notable actors who appeared in the off-Broadway and touring production throughout its long run included Liza Minnelli, Elliott Gould, F. Murray Abraham, Glenn Close, Keith Charles, Carole Demas, Kristin Chenoweth, Bert Convy, Eileen Fulton, Lore Noto (the show's longtime producer), Dick Latessa, and Martin Vidnovic.